 - Please see FAFSA questions and explanation for further details on the above items

-Your term bill for your room, board, and fees is going to vary each year.
+Your term bill for your housing, meals, and fees is going to vary each year.
 Many times that amount is going to increase.
 Here are a couple reasons why your term bill may be adjusted.
 Each year, you complete the Free Application for Federal Student Aid (FAFSA).
 This form calculates your Expected Family Contribution (EFC).
 Depending on what information is provided, such as income, family size, and assets, your EFC can change.
 If the EFC has increased, the amount of financial aid would decrease.
 Another reason why your term bill might increase is because, as you progress through your program at Berea, you are expected to earn more money, thereby decreasing other forms of financial assistance.

 Outside Scholarships (including the Kentucky Educational Excellence Scholarship, or KEES) may be used in several ways:

 - to reduce term bill costs for housing, meals, and fees

 - to replace some Berea College term bill grants (E.G. Miscellaneous Endowed Grant)